Image of a quantum-corrected black hole without Cauchy horizons illuminated by a static thin accretion disk: Introduction

-The remainder of this paper is organized as follows.
-In Sec.~\ref{section2}, we briefly review this quantum-corrected BH spacetime without Cauchy horizons, then calculate the radius of the photon sphere and critical impact parameter, then combine data from EHT observations of M87* and Sgr A* to constrain the range of the quantum parameter $\zeta$.
+The outline of this paper is as follows.
+We begin in Sec.~\ref{section2} by introducing the QCBH spacetime without Cauchy horizons, then utilize EHT observational data for M87* and Sgr A* to determine the allowable range of $\zeta$.
 In Sec.~\ref{section3}, we analyze photon trajectories and their dependence on $\zeta$.
-In Sec.~\ref{section4}, we examine the quantum parameter's influence on three typical emission profiles from a thin accretion disk.
+In Sec.~\ref{section4}, we examine the influence of the quantum parameter on different emission profiles from a thin accretion disk.
 Finally, we summarize the study in Sec.~\ref{section5}.
-In this paper, we will use the geometric unit system, i.e., $G=c=1$.
+In this paper, we work in units $G=c=1$.